dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 The Point-Stat tool provides verification statistics for forecasts at observation points (as opposed to over gridded analyses).
 The Point-Stat tool matches gridded forecasts to point observation locations and supports several different interpolation options.
 The tool then computes continuous, categorical, spatial, and probabilistic verification statistics.
 The categorical and probabilistic statistics generally are derived by applying a threshold to the forecast and observation values.
 Confidence intervals - representing the uncertainty in the verification measures - are computed for the verification statistics.

 Scientific and statistical aspects of the Point-Stat tool are discussed in the following section.
-Practical aspects of the Point-Stat tool are described in Section :ref:`tc-stat_practical-information`.
+Practical aspects of the Point-Stat tool are described in :numref:`tc-stat_practical-information`.

 Scientific and statistical aspects
 __________________________________

 The statistical methods and measures computed by the Point-Stat tool are described briefly in this section.
-In addition, Section :ref:`matching-methods` discusses the various interpolation options available for matching the forecast grid point values to the observation points.
-The statistical measures computed by the Point-Stat tool are described briefly in Section :ref:`PS_Statistical-measures` and in more detail in :ref:`appendixC`.
-Section :ref:`PS_Statistical-confidence-intervals` describes the methods for computing confidence intervals that are applied to some of the measures computed by the Point-Stat tool; more detail on confidence intervals is provided in :ref:`App_D-Confidence-Intervals`.
+In addition, :numref:`matching-methods` discusses the various interpolation options available for matching the forecast grid point values to the observation points.
+The statistical measures computed by the Point-Stat tool are described briefly in :numref:`PS_Statistical-measures` and in more detail in :ref:`appendixC`. :numref:`PS_Statistical-confidence-intervals` describes the methods for computing confidence intervals that are applied to some of the measures computed by the Point-Stat tool; more detail on confidence intervals is provided in :ref:`App_D-Confidence-Intervals`.

 .. _matching-methods: